 Our Ministry Team

-Team Huddle Spotlights feature members of the CMBA ministry team and introduce their area of work and the ways they can support the ministry of our Family of Churches.
+Get to know the CMBA ministry team, explore their areas of work, and discover ways they can support the ministry of our Family of Churches.

 Julia Bell began serving as the CMBA Communications Coordinator in April 2020, after having worked in a freelance writing capacity with the association for about a year.
 She brings with her a knowledge of denominational work from time spent on staff in the communications area of the South Carolina Baptist Convention, and from growing up the daughter of an associational director of missions.
 Julia’s passions include writing and getting to know people.